sensorbee/docs/source/bql/queries.rst

 The processing model in BQL is similar to what is explained in [cql]_.
 In this model, each tuple in a stream has the shape :math:`(t, d)`, where :math:`t` is the original timestamp and :math:`d` the data contained.

-In order to execute SQL-like queries, we need to obtain a finite set of tuples from the possibly unbounded stream, a *relation*.
+In order to execute SQL-like queries, a finite set of tuples from the possibly unbounded stream, a *relation*, is required.
-In the processing step at time :math:`t^*`, we use a *stream-to-relation* operator :math:`R` that converts a certain set of tuples in the stream to a relation :math:`R(t^*)`.
+In the processing step at time :math:`t^*`, a *stream-to-relation* operator :math:`R` that converts a certain set of tuples in the stream to a relation :math:`R(t^*)` is used.
 This relation is then processed with a *relation-to-relation* operator :math:`O` that is expressed in a form very closely related to an SQL ``SELECT`` statement.
 Finally, a *relation-to-stream* operator :math:`S` will emit certain rows from the output relation :math:`O(R(t^*))` into the output stream, possibly taking into account the results of the previous execution step :math:`O(R(t^*_{\text{prev}}))`.